david8zhang/system-design-notes/10_specialized_data_stores_indexes/01_search_indexes.md

 **Apache Lucene** is a popular open source search engine that supports complex text searches, Levenshtein distance, numerical searches, etc.

-### ElasticSearch
+### Elasticsearch

-ElasticSearch is a convenience wrapper on top of Apache Lucene to allow for searching in a distributed system.
+Elasticsearch is a convenience wrapper on top of Apache Lucene to allow for searching in a distributed system.
 It also provides some nice features out of the box:

 - REST API
 - Query language